 - Low-flow showerheads: Use less than 2.0 gallons per minute.

-- WaterSense-certified faucets: Reduce flow without sacrificing performance.
+- WaterSense-certified faucets: Reduce flow without losing pressure.

 Greywater Recycling Systems